proper-testing/proper/README.md

     replace the first dot with a @

-We welcome user contributions and feedback (comments, suggestions, feature requests, bug reports, patches etc.).
+We welcome user contributions and feedback (comments, suggestions, feature requests, bug reports, patches, etc.).

 Copyright 2010-2018 by Manolis Papadakis, Eirini Arvaniti and Kostis Sagonas.

 This program is distributed under the [GPL](http://www.gnu.org/licenses/gpl.html), version 3 or later.
-Please see the [COPYING][licence] file for details.
+Please see the [COPYING][license] file for details.

 Introduction